ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The definition of a commercial document authorization SHOULD be stated in the legal contract underlying the commercial document.

 *Authorizations for commercial transactions are a foundational element in the context of this document, as they are in paper based agreements.
 Therefore, any legal authorization agreements relevant to the commercial agreement between commercial counterparties, and thus to commercial transactions between them, are important to be represented in a BPI to ensure mitigating the risk of unauthorized signatures.*

+[[D5]](#d5) Testability: Given is an [Example](#commerical-agreement-as-verifiable-credential) showing the definition of a commercial document authorization by identifying “the buyer” and “the issuer” of the contract.

 #### **[D6]**
 The representatives and their authorized delegates who can perform commercial document authorizations SHOULD be explicitly listed or inferred from the stated legal delegation rules of the counterparties in the contract underlying any commercial document.